Manimaran-SM/Fake_News_Detection/README.md

 >

 # Pre-requisiste
-### Following packages must be installed in system:
+### python IDE and Following packages must be installed in system:
 #### Note: Given commands works only for windows

-    >Install numpy with:
+    Install numpy with:

     ```
     pip install numpy
     ```

-    >Install pandas with:
+    Install pandas with:

     ```
     pip install pandas
     ```

-    >Install sklearn with:
+    Install sklearn with:

     ```
     pip install scikit-learn